 - D.Ed. / B.Ed - for Jammu and Kashmir and North East India (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim and Tripura).

 - B.Ed / M.Ed. in Special Education - Autism Spectrum Disorders, Multiple Disabilities, Visual Impairment, Deafblind, Hearing Impairment, Intellectual Disability, Mental Retardation, Learning Disability.

 This programme now stands closed for the year 2020-2021.

 Professional Enhancement Grant

 This is a grant for professionals who wish to enhance their professional skills through observership programmes (pertinent to the medical fraternity), training sessions or workshops — both domestic and overseas.

 As a new initiative and key focus area, the Trusts have launched a pilot programme to help teachers and mothers cope with children with learning disability.
-Click here to fill the application form

 This is a grant for candidates who are keen on pursuing the Commercial Pilots License course or for those who would like to pursue type rating after obtaining their license to fly a certain type of aircraft.
 This grant is offered to students pursuing the course in India or overseas, and subject to their performance during the interview.